Dry Eye Statistics and Facts

 - Use of Certain Medications - Certain kinds of medications can make dry eye attacks more likely, such as antihistamines, blood pressure medication, birth control, and antidepressants.

 Learn More About Dry Eye

 If you would like to learn more about treating dry eye and how it can be managed and prevented, be sure to contact our experienced eye doctor and vision specialists.
 The team at Wicker Park Eye Center is here to help.
-You can reach our office by phone at (224) 263-9431.
+We look forward to hearing from you.